SanklaRishabh/Credit-card-Verification/README.md

 1. After the operations, all the digits (alternate as well as the remaining digits) are added.

 1. The card number is valid if the final sum is divisible by 10.
-All the steps above verify the validity of the card.
+All the steps above thus verify the validity of the card.

 <br>